alexkarezin/jabref-wiki/Translating-JabRef.md

   13. File / Save project
   14. Choose "JabRef.ppf" als file name

-Repeat the last steps for "IntegrityMessage_en.properties" and "IntegrityMessage.ppf" as project filename

 ### Translation

-From now on, after starting langproper-0.55.jar, you can open the projects Menu.ppf, JaBref.ppf, and IntegrityMessage.ppf.
+From now on, after starting langproper-0.55.jar, you can open the projects Menu.ppf and JabRef.ppf.
 Then you can translate and save each time you want.

 ## How to contribute your translation